 4. Beam Profiling

 There are several methods available to measure the position of the beam focus accurately.
 One common approach is to utilize standard diagnosis and beam profile measurement systems.
 These systems scan the beam through a rotating pinhole.
 The pinhole redirects a minor portion of the radiation to the detector.
 The scanning traces can be adjusted along the y or z axes, allowing measurement of one plane to be completed within minutes.
-The beam can be completely profiled, including the depth of focus and the waist, by repeating this process in different positions relative to the focusing head.
+Repeating the scan at different distances from the focusing head allows a complete beam profile, including focus depth and waist dimensions.

 By analyzing the power density distribution at the laser’s focus, the following beam parameters can be accurately measured: